Now Reading

 Treasure Stack

 The similarities between Treasure Stack and Tetris lie in their layout and presentation.
 However, the former demonstrates rather different gameplay in the main.
 Instead of moving falling blocks into position, players must control a miniature hero who must attempt to pull, grab, and maneuver blocks into place.
 It’s essentially Tetris but with the addition of a third-party character into the platform gaming mix.
-Recently released on the Nintendo Switch, Treasure Stack scores mixed critic reviews on Metacritic.
+Recently released on the Nintendo Switch, Treasure Stack scores mixed critic analysis on Metacritic.

 Sushi Striker: The Way of Sushido